mattrussell2/cs-175/README.md

 git clone https://www.github.com/mattrussell2/graphics-docker.git cs-175
 ````

 This will clone the repository (download all of the files required to build the container), and put everything into a folder named `cs-175`.
-Now, in your terminal, run
+In your terminal, run
 ```
-cd cs-175/.devcontainer # (NOTE: it's .devcontainer, not devcontainer) chmod +x prep_install
+chmod +x prep-install.sh
-./prep_install
+./prep-install.sh
 ```
 Enter your eecs `utln` when prompted.